joe01w/tech258_python/scripting/readme.md

 #### *Below is an image which shows what my run terminal looks like after inputting a few commands from above:*
 ![screenshot_of_terminal_scripting.png](screenshot_of_terminal_scripting.png)

+## What Python Scripts would a DevOps engineer use/create

+* Scripts for monitoring system health and performance metrics using monitoring tools' APIs (Application programming interface)
+* General workflow scripts, to automate routine operation tasks
+* Scripts to automate data backups
+* Scripts to query a database
+* Scripts for the deployment process of applications